 When Mother’s Day comes in the midst of divorce proceedings, there is not enough you can do for your divorcing friend.
 There are treats and cards.
 If the children are with their father then umpteen invitations will be showered upon the almost single mother.
 What about the next ten Mother’s Days after divorce?
 Some parents have put in their parenting plans that the kids spend Mother’s or Father’s Days with the parent that is being honored.
 Others do a trade for the day without a legal mandate.

-One thing to a avoid: giving into the temptation of dulling the ache of loneliness by self-medication.
-I know of a circumstance where the father was engaging in parental alienation and the daughter did not contact her mom on Mother’s Day.
-This women had an accidental fatal overdose of medications, including combining anti-depressants along with alcohol.
-Over imbibing does not get rid of a problem, it merely postpones doing something about it.
+One thing to a avoid: Giving into the temptation of dulling the ache of loneliness by self-medicating.
+I know of a circumstance where the father was engaged in parental alienation and the daughter did not contact her mom on Mother’s Day.
+This woman had an accidental fatal overdose of medications, including combining anti-depressants along with alcohol.
+Over-imbibing does not get rid of a problem, it merely postpones doing something about it.

 Decide if you want to stay busy, or laze around on the couch reading the latest bestseller.
 Whatever you decide to do, high-quality chocolate will make it even better!